LucasXavierChurchman/KOBE-Bot/README.md

 ![model_results](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/model_results.png)

-I was overall satisfied with the valdiation accuracies for both models, though signs of overfitting are present.
+I was overall satisfied with the validation accuracies for both models, though signs of overfitting are present.
 Very limited time was available for hyperparameter and layer tuning so this problem could easily be fixed.

 ## Results